atmughrabi/CAPI-Precis/README.md

 #### Synthesize

-This step requires ALTERA Quartus synthesis tool, starting from release 15.0 of Quartus II should be fine.
+These steps require ALTERA Quartus synthesis tool, starting from release 15.0 of Quartus II should be fine.

 ##### Using terminal
 1. From the root directory (using terminal)